loki-veera/loki-veera.github.io/index.md

-I am PhD candidate at High Performance Computing and Analytics lab, University of Bonn.
-I am interested in Computer Vision research especially Deep ConvNets and Transformers.
+I am a PhD candidate at the High-Performance Computing and Analytics lab at the University of Bonn.
+I am interested in Computer Vision research, especially Deep ConvNets and Transformers.

 ## Education
 * PhD in Computer Science, University of Bonn, Germany.
 Present